Engineering & Operations

 remote afterloader remote afterloader control panel

 1987 - Voice Auto-dialer: Arthur designed and programmed this single board computer for Seekirk using core routines from the Zatmon OS.
 The device used an Hitachi Z-80 derivative to receive touchtone DTMF codes for programming and control.
-The design evolved into the LB-100 system manufactured by TEST Automation and Controls as part of the SCADAware product line.
+The design evolved into the LB-100 / Type 100 system manufactured by TEST Automation and Controls as part of the SCADAware product line.

 1991 - Certification in Systems Integration: This credential was administered by the Institute of Industrial Engineers (IIE).
 Certification required demonstrated competence, experience, and testing in the integration of process systems, industrial communications, and computerized control devices such as PLC and DCS equipment.